About

 Hello, I’m Aadarsha

-I am a Master of Science in Computer Science student at Washington University in St. Louis (WashU), with a focus on artificial intelligence and machine learning, particularly in neuroscience applications.
-My research interests combine cutting-edge AI techniques with practical applications in healthcare and cognitive science.
+I am a Master of Science in Computer Science student at Washington University in St. Louis (WashU), focusing on artificial intelligence and machine learning for health and neuroscience applications.
+My current thesis explores domain-adversarial learning to build a vehicle-agnostic driving signature for early detection of preclinical Alzheimer’s disease.

 Current Work